 EE 125S Internship in Electrical and Computer Engineering provides the opportunity to earn degree credit for work done in industry.
-To register, students must obtain an offer letter on company letterhead for a summer internship for final review by the ECE faculty advisor.
-In March, please see Nikki Stinnette, ECE Undergraduate Advisor, for the necessary paperwork.
+An EE 125S internship typically requires 40 hours of work per week during the summer semester, and 20 hours per week during the fall and spring semesters.
+To register, students must obtain an offer letter on company letterhead for a semester internship for final review by the ECE faculty advisor.
+Prior to registration, see Nikki Stinnette, ECE Undergraduate Advisor, for the necessary paperwork.
 EE 125S can only be requested before you begin your internship, and cannot be requested after the start of an internship or later.

 For information about completing a two-semester Co-op, please contact the Engineering Career Assistance Center.